 Peak Entertainment, LLC, a joint venture between KSE and AEG Live Rocky Mountains, opened 1STBANK Center together in March 2010.
 The multi-use arena, located in Broomfield, Colorado, accommodates up to 6,500 people for a variety of events.

 Mr. Kroenke’s enthusiasm and vision ensure that Denver will continue to be the top entertainment destination in the Rocky Mountain region for generations to come.
 Local media outlets have consistently named Mr. Kroenke one of the most significant people in the Denver arts and entertainment community, saying “no other person entertains more people more often.”

 Mr. Kroenke is chairman and owner of The Kroenke Group, a private real estate investment and development company with properties located throughout the United States and Canada.
-Over the past two decades, he has built a reputation as one of the nation’s leading real estate developers.
+Over the past four decades, he has built a reputation as one of the nation’s leading real estate developers.
 One of the largest ranch property owners in North America, Mr. Kroenke’s ownership stakes also includes the Screaming Eagle and Jonata vineyards.